Testing, Reporting, Quarantine & Health Information

 - Close Contact: within six (6) feet for a cumulative 15-minutes or more over a 24-hour period.

 - Quarantine immediately and monitor for symptoms

-- You are strongly encouraged to quarantine for 14 days, however:
+- You must quarantine for 14 days.

 - If you develop symptoms or test positive for COVID-19 during the quarantine period, you must follow the instructions for isolating yourself.

 Anyone NOT experiencing symptoms AND NOT considered a close contact of a COVID-19 positive individual:

 - Unless you are experiencing symptoms or have been identified as potentially exposed through contact with a confirmed COVID-19 individual, quarantine is not required, but recommended while awaiting test results.

 - If test results negative, continue to wear a mask, stay at least 6 feet from others, wash your hands, avoid large crowds, and take other steps to prevent the spread of COVID-19.

 - If symptoms develop, self-isolate immediately and contact Pat Walker Health Center for care and testing.

 The incubation period for COVID-19 is 2 to 14 days after exposure.
 Symptoms can appear as early as two days and as late as 14 days.
 Remaining in quarantine for the entire incubation period can help to prevent spread of illness from people with COVID-19 before they feel ill, have symptoms and are contagious.